rust-project-primer/book/src/testing/dynamic-analysis.md

 url: https://nnethercote.github.io/2022/01/05/rust-and-valgrind.html
 author: Nicholas Nethercote
 ---
-Nicolas explains why your should use Valgrind with Rust, and what kinds of issues it can detect.
+Nicholas explains why you should use Valgrind with Rust, and what kinds of issues it can detect.
 ```